 I know that there’s a lot of overlap between the provincial and municipal governments.
 In many ways, they are inter-dependent.
 It’s not unusual to see the same names vying for a position at both levels.
 Hell, 3 of Scarborough’s 5 Liberal MPPs are former Toronto city councillors and a fourth was a school board trustee in the city.

 Still, Mr. Shan’s quick entry into the municipal race strikes me as something a budding politician might do in search of public office.
 Doesn’t care where, Queen’s Park or City Hall, as long as it’s an office.
 And public.
-I’ll be very surprised if he’s the only unelected, unsuccessful provincial candidate who tosses his hat into the municipal campaign ring before its September deadline.

 This kind of campaign juggling strikes me as lacking a certain commitment to, I don’t know, a cause.
 A passion for politics, maybe, but generalized, unfocussed.
 The thing that motivates you should dictate the level of government you aim for.
 International affairs or development?
 Federal.
 As a school board trustee, Kathleen Wynne has said it was the Mike Harris attacks on education that pushed her into provincial politics.

 That might be too harsh or over-simplified.
 One of my favourite city councillors, Gord Perks, first ran for public office at the federal level.
-There’s obviously something to be said about learning the ropes of the campaign trail, taking it on the chin a few times before getting it right.

 But, in the end, if a candidate is fortunate enough to win an election, there should be some passion for the office they step into.
 I’d be much more content with a city councillor who’s something of a lifer because they love the job they do and are good at it than someone just passing through municipal politics as a stepping stone to where the real power lies.
 That’s self-serving not public serving.